LLNL/units/README.md

 ### Physics constants

 A set of physical and numerical constants are defined in the `units::constants` namespace.
 More details and a list of available constants are described in [Physical Units](https://units.readthedocs.io/en/latest/user-guide/Physical_constants.html).
-Some of the avaialable constants that are measured vs. defined have an `uncertain_measurement` version available as well that includes the uncertainty.
+Some of the available constants that are measured vs. defined have an `uncertain_measurement` version available as well that includes the uncertainty.

 ## Building the library